FINRA Rule 2111: The Suitability Framework

 Quick Answer

-FINRA Rule 2111 requires a reasonable basis to believe a recommendation is suitable for the customer.
-The rule is triggered by a recommendation and imposes three cumulative obligations: reasonable-basis (understand the product), customer-specific (match to the customer's Rule 2111(a) profile), and quantitative (trades not excessive where the rep has account control).
+The FINRA suitability rule requires a reasonable basis to believe a recommendation is suitable for the customer.
+The rule is triggered by a recommendation and imposes three cumulative obligations: reasonable-basis (understand the product), customer-specific (match to the customer's investment profile), and quantitative (trades not excessive where the rep has account control).

-Once the customer profile is on file, FINRA Rule 2111 is the rule that governs whether a given recommendation is allowed.
-It is the core Series 6 suitability rule, and it sits at the center of Function 2.3.
+Once the customer profile is on file, the FINRA suitability rule governs whether a given recommendation is allowed.
+It is the core Series 6 suitability standard, and it sits at the center of Function 2.3.

-What does FINRA Rule 2111 require for recommendations?
+What does the suitability rule require for recommendations?

 A member or associated person (AP) must have a reasonable basis to believe that a recommended transaction or investment strategy involving a security or securities is suitable for the customer based on the information obtained through reasonable diligence to ascertain the customer's investment profile.